fxamacker/cbor/README.md

 * When using io.Reader interface to read very large or indefinite length CBOR data, Go's `io.LimitReader` should be used to limit size.
 This library doesn't set a limit because `io.LimitReader` to makes it easy for the caller.

 ## API
-In v2.0+, many function signatures are identical to Go's encoding/json, such as:
+Many function signatures are identical to Go's encoding/json, such as:
 `Marshal`, `Unmarshal`, `NewEncoder`, `NewDecoder`, `encoder.Encode`, and `decoder.Decode`.

-Also, interfaces identical or comparable to Go's encoding, encoding/json, or encoding/gob include:
+Interfaces identical or comparable to Go's encoding, encoding/json, or encoding/gob include:
 `Marshaler`, `UnMarshaler`, `BinaryMarshaler`, and `BinaryUnmarshaler`.

 Like `encoding/json`, `RawMessage` can be used to delay CBOR decoding or precompute CBOR encoding.

-"Mode" in this API means definite way of encoding or decoding -- it links the standard API to CBOR options and CBOR tags.
+"Mode" in this API means defined way of encoding or decoding -- it links the standard API to CBOR options and CBOR tags.

 EncMode and DecMode are interfaces created from EncOptions or DecOptions structs.
 For example, `em := cbor.EncOptions{...}.EncMode()` or `em := cbor.CanonicalEncOptions().EncMode()`.